El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 Every moderate Republican that had anything to do with the McCain campaign ought to not be on another presidential campaign.

-Given this is how they see it.
+This is how they see it.

-And you know, what is it?
+And, you know, what is it?

-CNN last night doing this story on right wing rage.
+CNN last night doing this story on right-wing rage.

 Let me be honest with you, Kathy, and you'll probably agree with me on this, although I don't want to put words in your mouth.

-If there is any right wing rage today, it is at the moderates in the Republican Party who are responsible for taking this party down a sewer that nobody knows what it stands for anymore.
+If there is any right-wing rage today, it is at the moderates in the Republican Party who are responsible for taking this party down a sewer that nobody knows what it stands for anymore.

 That's right.